 The Best Workplaces in Technology rankings are based on feedback from more than 42,000 employees at Great Place to Work–Certified organizations in the tech industry.
 Employees completed an anonymous Trust Index© survey, answering questions about how frequently they experience the behaviors that create a great workplace.
 Survey statements address the transparency of communication, degree of collaboration, quality of benefits programs, opportunity for professional development and support for work-life balance, among other workplace characteristics.
 Results are highly reliable, having a 95% confidence level and a margin of error of 5% or less.

 Winning a spot on this list indicates a company has distinguished itself from its peers by creating a Great Place to Work for All.
 Rankings rewarded organizations where not only the majority of their employees experience a great place to work, but experiences are highly consistent regardless of gender, race/ethnicity, job role or other personal characteristics.
+Results were considered based on the complexity of the employee population and relative to peer performance.
 Organizations with fewer than 1,000 employees competed in the Small and Medium category, and those with 1,000 or more employees competed in the Large category.

 About Great Place to Work Great Place to Work is the global authority on high-trust, high-performance workplace cultures.
 Through proprietary assessment tools, advisory services and certification programs, including Best Workplaces lists and workplace reviews, Great Place to Work provides the benchmarks, framework and expertise needed to create, sustain and recognize outstanding workplace cultures.
 In the United States, Great Place to Work produces the annual Fortune "100 Best Companies to Work For®" and a series of Great Place to Work Best Workplaces lists, including lists for Millennials, Women, Diversity, Small and Medium Companies and over a half dozen different industries.